 This information was accurate at the time of publication.
-Due to the changing nature of the COVID-19 pandemic, some information may have changed since the original publication date.
+Due to ongoing research and the changing nature of COVID-19, some information may have changed since the original publication date.

 With the COVID-19 pandemic still lingering and cases on the rise, there is a lot of uncertainty about how safe our kids will be at school - especially those under 12 who are still unable to get vaccinated.
 With masking optional, many parents and kids feel more anxious than usual about returning to school this year.